 On February 5, 2019, a design patent from Bejing Xiaomi Mobile Software was published in the Global Design Database of the WIPO (World Intellectual Property Office).
 The patent shows a full-screen smartphone with a dual camera on the back.

-The special thing about this phone, however, is the display, which is rounded off on all four sides, as described in the summary patent description.
+However, the special thing about this phone is the display, which is rounded off on all four sides, as described in the summary patent description.
 In other words, left and right – just like with a Samsung Galaxy S series smartphone – but also on the top and bottom.
 The screen runs beautifully symmetrically, exactly up to half the thickness of the housing.
 There is, incidentally, no button on the device.
 At the bottom, we only see a connection for the USB Type-C connection.

 The design patent does not make clear whether the device will have a selfie camera.
 Probably this will be placed under the screen, just like the fingerprint scanner.
 Xiaomi is known for paying a lot of attention to the front camera.